tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 1. The value of `ECHConfig.contents.public_name` MUST be placed in the "server_name" extension.
-1. When the client offers the "pre_shared_key" extension in ClientHelloInner, it MUST also include a GREASE "pre_shared_key" extension in ClientHelloOuter, generated in the manner described in {{grease-psk}}.
+1. When the client offers the "pre_shared_key" extension in ClientHelloInner, it SHOULD also include a GREASE "pre_shared_key" extension in ClientHelloOuter, generated in the manner described in {{grease-psk}}.
 The client MUST NOT use this extension to advertise a PSK to the client-facing server.
 (See
    {{flow-clienthello-malleability}}.)
 When the client includes a GREASE